 "Thank you for the copy of your film music book.
 Congratulations and best wishes for success in your future contributions to the film music literature."

-The expanded 6th edition of the Guide, including autographs by John Williams and other film composers and songwriters, is now available on a multimedia DVD with audio and video bonus features.
+The expanded 7th edition of the Guide is now available on a multimedia DVD with audio and video bonus features.

 To order this guide, go to

 Here are a few compilations with John Williams and the Boston Pops...

 Williams on Williams: The Classic Spielberg Scores

 Music for Stage and Screen

 Best New Film Score of 2011

 See the John Williams film music on the list of

 100 Essential Film Scores of the 20th Century

 For latest news about his music, see the